crtag/mps-andromeda/README.md

 ## Troubleshooting

-If you encounter permission issues when trying to run the scripts, ensure you've made them executable using the chmod command mentioned in the setup instructions.
+- If you encounter permission issues when trying to run the scripts, ensure you've made them executable using the chmod command mentioned in the setup instructions.
+- If containers are not running as expected, check the logs using `docker compose logs`.
+- For Windows users experiencing issues, ensure you're running the environment within WSL2 with an Ubuntu distribution.
+- For any persistent issues, refer to the Docker and NVIDIA documentation or consult the project maintainers.